 Ivory trade in Uganda 1899.
-A caravan on its way to the coas.
+A caravan on its way to the coast.

 A new technology brought a transport revolution: Railroads.
 The first railroad was built in 1862 in South Africa to facilitate the export of gold and diamonds.
 From 1883 on, railroads were built in other sub-Sahara African countries.
 Figure 1 shows the expansion of railroad coverage.
 The phase up to 1914 was most dynamic: More than 21,000 km of rail were built.
 The speed slowed down in the 5 years after World War I (which ended in 1918), but caught up in the interwar period.
 By 1937 the rail network reached 35,000 km of length.
-The year 1937 marks the end of the dynamic: 75% of today's rail network has been established by then.
-The length of the rail network has been unchanged since 1980 (ca. 47,000 km).
-Motor roads were built as well.
+The year 1937 marks the end of the dynamic: 75 percent of today's rail network (ca. 47,000 km) has been established by then.
+Recently, rail saw a comeback due to Chinese investments.
+Motor roads started in the 1930s.
 At the beginning, roads were often feeder roads, directing traffic to the railroad.
-Later on, in the 1950s and 1960s, motor roads became the dominant transportation technology.
+Later, in the 1950s and 1960s, motor roads became the dominant transportation technology.

 Colonial administrations heavily invested in physical infrastructure (education and health expenditures were negligible by contrast and typically left to Christian missionaries).
-This was not unselfish (economic and political choices seldom are unselfish).
+This was not unselfish (economic and political choices are rarely unselfish).
 As you can see in Map 4, railroads lead to a terminus at the sea port.
-The purpose of the railroads was to open up the hinterland to trade.
+The purpose of the railroads was to open the hinterland to trade.
 Colonial administrations succeeded on this account.